 Patients leave; it is a fact of any medical practice.
-However, when they do, it is crucial to understand why to retain patients in the future.
+However, it is crucial to understand why to retain patients in the future when they do.
 Keep reading to understand why patients leave and how we can make them stay.

 Patients leave because of long wait times.

 Delays are a part of life, especially in medical offices, but we must do our best to work with the affected patients.
 When there is a delay in your office, does your staff tell your patients about it?
 If it will be an extensive delay, do you give the option to reschedule?
-Do your staff call patients scheduled later in the day and explain the delay and give them choices?
-Most patients will understand an unexpected delay, but they appreciate it when they are informed.
+Do your staff call patients scheduled later in the day, explain the delay, and give them choices?
+Most patients will understand an unexpected delay, but they appreciate it when informed.